kpavlis/vr-game/README.md

 - **Treasure Discovery**: Solve the mystery and unlock the final message.
 - **NPC Patrolling**: Adds realism and movement to the village.
 - **Pause Menu**: Adjust music volume, resume, or quit the game.

-## ✨ Highlights

-- Immersive VR experience in a stylized village setting
-- Interactive clues and environmental storytelling
-- Smooth player controls and intuitive UI
-- Engaging animations and NPC behavior

 ## 🎯 Purpose